 A. Academic Dishonesty - includes, but is not limited to, those actions identified in Section IV - Student Responsibilities.

-B. Administrative Hearing – a forum provided by the University for students to be heard regarding administrative issues, as described in IX.B.

-C. Administrative Hearing Officer/Committee – an individual or committee, internal or external to the applicable department, who is charged with hearing student administrative issues as set forth in section IX.

-D. Advisor - any individual selected by the respondent or complainant to attend the pre-hearing conference or hearing, including legal counsel, if desired.
+B. Advisor - any individual selected by the respondent or complainant to attend the pre-hearing conference or hearing, including legal counsel, if desired.

-E. Charge - a concise, written statement of the complaint, summarizing the facts, conduct, or circumstances alleged to constitute failure to comply with the standards set forth in University policy.
-The charge is directed to the chair of the hearing committee, who in turn informs the respondent.
+C. Arbitrary and capricious – a decision based on prejudice or personal preference rather than reason or fact.

-F. Cheating - seeking to obtain an unfair advantage by fraud, deception, or the violation of University rules or agreements.
-G. Complaint - an informal accusation that a violation of University policy has allegedly occurred.
+D. Cheating - seeking to obtain an unfair advantage by fraud, deception, or the violation of University rules or agreements.
+E. Complaint - an informal accusation that a violation of University policy has allegedly occurred.

-H. Complainant - any member of the University community (individual or group) who registers a complaint or files a charge.
+F. Complainant - any member of the University community (individual or group) who registers a complaint or files a charge.
 The individual who registers the complaint need not also be the individual who files an associated charge.

-I. Due Process – due process in an academic setting is a system of procedures designed to produce fair and reasonable judgments in those situations in higher education which may yield a serious adverse decision concerning or relating to a member of the University community.
-In general, due process seeks a clear, orderly, and fair way of rendering decisions by providing procedural and substantive safeguards.
-Due process furnishes the structure for a reasonable and fair administration of justice in institutions of higher learning.
-Complaints or charges requiring due process may be originated by an individual or group (complainant) from outside or from within the University community, yet the process itself involves the University community.
-It may be initiated in the interest of the University community or the public to ensure accountability under these policies.
-This process presupposes that the dispute has not been resolved informally by direct communication between the parties without recourse to these procedures.

-J. Due Process Officer - a member of the University administration, faculty, or staff, appointed by the President, to perform the following functions:
+G. Due Process Officer - a member of the University administration, faculty, or staff, appointed by the President, to perform the following functions:

 1. Facilitate implementation of the due process provisions of the Student Code;